 My world became pretty small.

-I was also feeling pretty anxious and fearful.
+I felt pretty anxious and a bit fearful, too.
 I was worried about the future, about what this injury meant for my career, my life.
+Me.
 Was I going to be in this kind of pain forever?
 Could I survive if I was?
 What the hell would I do?